 Print #hashtag on attendees’ badges so they can check it anytime they’re not sure about it.
 Place it on the introductory slide of the presentation and then on every subsequent slide in the footer.
 In fact, sessions are the busiest time when it comes to live tweeting so make sure the #hashtag is close at hand.

-Powerful tip: Give your event a name in the format of Twitter hashtag.
+Extra Tip: Give your event a name in the format of a Twitter hashtag.
 Eventbrite and Bizbash named their New York conference #ElevateNYC.
 It was incredibly effective as attendees naturally entered this name/hashtag into their posts and thus extended the social reach of the conference.

 It’s not enough to tell people the hashtag of your conference, you should prompt them to use it.
 When promoting the smartphone Motorola X on the tour, Guy Kawasaki explicitly asked people at the offset of his keynote to use the hashtag and tweet that they were attending his live event.